This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Everyone’s skin is different.
 But if you are worried about freaking your skin out, skip a day of actives.

-That being said, if you have highly sensitive skin, we would recommend trying an alternative treatment option.
+That being said, if you have highly sensitive skin, I would recommend trying an alternative treatment option.

 The Ordinary AHA 30% + BHA 2% Peeling Solution won’t be for everybody.
-While these are not dupes, we think they are great alternatives.
+While these are not dupes, I think they are great alternatives.

 OLEHENRIKSEN PHAT Glow Facial™ Mask | If you are looking for a much gentler option, pick up this mask.
 It is an age-fighting face mask that works like a facial, with potent PHAs and Nordic birch sap to exfoliate, illuminate, and brighten skin.